JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $150 Joyo Zombie - Mesa Heavy not much clean
 - $150 Vox MV50 (50W, NanoTube, Headphone Out, Tiny, AC sounds great, Cool VU Meter to keep sounding consistent, many varieties)
 - $700 Milkman The Amp (50W, one tube, headphone out with cab sim, sounds amazing!)
-- $150 Quilter Phantom Block (Not an amp actually but lets you use phantom power to get your pedalboard to the PA)

 ### Runners Up ###